aditya-raj/careers/README.rst

 On Site Team
 ------------
 The on site team is the final step meant to give all team members an opportunity to assess culture fit.
-Generally, this should immediately follow the "On Site Pair Programming" step and include a lunch or dinner, but if pressed for time, simply a meet-and-greet.
-Prior to the team meeting, the focus should be on matching the skills to the role.
+Generally, this will be a half-day of interviews, followed by lunch or dinner Prior to the team meeting, the focus should be on matching the skills to the role.
 The team meeting is for matching the personality to the culture of the company.
 After the on site team interview, all team members should come together to make a determination as follows:

     1. If good fit, `Reference Check`_
     2.  `Hold`_